mansoorcheema/TrajectoryOptimizationLocalPlanner/README.md

 For example: `semantic_planner 0.0,0.0,0.0 5.0,5.,6.0 esdf_obstacle_layer.layer esdf_freer.layer pointcloud.txt`

 #### Output
-Saves the planned path as colored pointcloud [XYZRGB] with highlighted planned path at the path provided as argument with name **${pointcloud_name}_plan.txt**
+Saves the planned path as colored pointcloud [XYZRGB] with highlighted planned path at the path provided as an argument with name **${pointcloud_name}_plan.txt**

 ## Scripts (For Linux)
 Below you can find scripts to build and perform all the steps defined in the above steps.
 ### Code compilation
-A script to compile the code using CMake is provided in scripts directory.
+A script to compile the code using CMake is provided in the scripts directory.
 `bash scripts/compile.sh`
 ### Execution
-Scripts are also provided for each scenario to automate the complete process and save the results in output folder(contents described in the following section).
-The planned path (highlighted over scene) is saved as colored point cloud [XYZRGB format] in the output directory along with ESDF colored pointclouds for both obstacles and drivable zone.
+A Script is provided to automate the aforementioned steps and save the results in the output folder(contents described in the following section).
+The planned path (highlighted over scene) is saved as a colored pointcloud [XYZRGB format] in the output directory along with ESDF colored pointclouds for both obstacles and drivable zone.

-`bash scripts/simple-scenario.sh`
-`bash scripts/multi-scenario.sh`
-`bash scripts/slope-scenario.sh`
+`bash scripts/run_scenario.sh <scenario> ` <br>
+The valid values for the scenario are simple, multi, slope.

 #### Output
 For each scenario, the following output files are generated.

 - output/pointcloud_scenario.txt where scenario can be [simple, multi, slope]
    - Scene as colored pointcloud
 - output/esdf_obstacles_layer_pointcloud.txt
   - ESDF layer for obstacles saved as a colored heatmap  point cloud
 - output/esdf_free_layer_pointcloud.txt